MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/publish.md

 ---
 title: Publish and restore npm packages CLI
-description: Learn how to publish and restore npm packages from the command line ms.assetid: 85773969-1491-4242-A060-BD5D193961A0 ms.service: azure-devops-artifacts ms.custom: engagement-fy23
+description: Learn how to publish and restore npm packages from the command line. ms.assetid: 85773969-1491-4242-A060-BD5D193961A0 ms.service: azure-devops-artifacts ms.custom: engagement-fy23